Design, prototype, test

 QUT is one of Australia’s leading universities in avionics research, and you’ll benefit from our strong partnerships with industry and government.
 Through field trips and training in our advanced engineering labs, you’ll get hands-on experience working with all types of aircraft, from aeroplanes and helicopters, to satellites, spacecraft and unmanned aircraft vehicles (UAVs).

-You’ll then apply what you learn through exclusive work placements and research projects with industry leaders like Boeing, Airbus and the Department of Defence.
+You’ll then apply what you learn through exclusive work placements and research projects with industry leaders like Boeing and Airbus.
 Recent projects have explored exciting innovations in fixed-wing UAV and rotorcraft, aerospace vision systems, and autopilot design.

 You’ll graduate with a highly specialised Honours qualification that’s recognised in Australia and overseas.